supermarsx/cdp-auth/readme.md

 A CEF Client (Chrome/Chromium) CDP authentication automation tool for mRemoteNG.
 Allows you to auto fill forms and login to some types of login forms automagically and using Chrome inside in mRemoteNG.

 ## Known bugs/limitations
-- Remote debug port has to be set manually, might be solved through some sort of passthrough app in between cef and mremoteng
 - Doesn't handle element ids or names with commas
 - Doesn't handle iframe ids with commas
 - Doesn't handle usernames or passwords with commas